andibalo/sprout-minesweeper/README.md

 npm install
 ```

-Run development server by using the command below:
+Run the program by using the command below:
 ```
 npm start
 ```